NsccTruroIT/OSYS1200/5-Windows Security/index.md

 ## Activity 2 – Configure a Local Security Policy

-This will likely work best if done on an Azure Labs VM.
+This will likely work best if done on your proxmox VM.

 1. Click the Start button, type Local, and then click Local Security Policy.
 2. Right click on **Security Settings** and choose **Export policy…**